Qiskit/qiskit/.github/CONTRIBUTING.rst

 -----------------

 Our development cycle is straightforward, we define a roadmap with milestones for releases, and features that we want to include in these releases.
-The roadmap is not public at the moment, but it's a committed project in our community and we are working to make parts of it public in a way that can be beneficial for everyone.
-Whenever a new release is close to be launched, we'll announce it and detail what has changed since the latest version.
-The channels we'll use to announce new releases are still being discussed, but for now you can `follow us <https://twitter.com/qiskit>`_ on Twitter!
+We use the project boards in Github for project management.
+Whenever a new release is close to be launched, we'll announce it and detail what has changed since the latest version in our Release Notes and CHANGELOG.
+The channels we'll use to announce new releases are still being discussed, but for now, you can `follow us <https://twitter.com/qiskit>`_ on Twitter!

 Branch model